“The affordable Moto Z3 brings strong performance, an all-day battery, and the promise of 5G.”

 But if you’re a Verizon subscriber looking for a phone in this price range, the Moto Z3 is a solid choice.

-The replica of the mid-range Moto Z3 Play, with the differences being a lower-performing processor and a slightly lesser camera in the Z3 Play.
-Since both share the same design and display, we strongly recommend checking out our Moto Z3 Play review, where we discuss this in greater detail.is almost an exact
+The Moto Z3 is almost an exact replica of the mid-range Moto Z3 Play, with the differences being a lower-performing processor and a slightly lesser camera in the Z3 Play.
+Since both share the same design and display, we strongly recommend checking out our Moto Z3 Play review, where we discuss this in greater detail.

 But to summarize: The phone is exceptionally thin, so it doesn’t feel too thick when you attach Moto Mods.
 These mods range from a battery and speaker to a projector and 360-degree camera — they snap magnetically to the back of the phone, and data is transferred through Pogo pins at the bottom.
 We’ve found a few of them to be useful and fun, but most are expensive, and it’s also cumbersome to carry these mods around unless you always have a backpack or purse nearby.